ZPascal/keycloak-grafana-dashboard/README.md

 # keycloak.X-grafana-dashboard

 ## Description
-Includes a [KeyCloak.X-Preview](https://www.keycloak.org/2020/12/first-keycloak-x-release.adoc) Grafana dashboard to display the Quarkus MicroProfile metrics
+Includes a [KeyCloak.X-Preview](https://www.keycloak.org/2020/12/first-keycloak-x-release.adoc) Grafana dashboard to display the Quarkus MicroProfile metrics.
+The version 2 of the dashboard includes a switch of the Grafana graph to the timeseries type.

 ## Functionality